Senior citizens are favorite targets of scammers.

 There’s an old saying that wisdom comes from age.
 Perhaps that’s one reason why the older we are the more everyone else sees us as trustworthy.
 And conversely less skeptical.
 Operators of “grandparent scams” know that seniors are also more likely to be at home during the day and, therefore, easily accessible by phone.
 Hopefully, we spent our working years raising families and saved up enough money to allow ourselves to retire in dignity and relative comfort.

 So, what would loving grandparents do if they get a phone call late at night informing them that their grandchild, who was traveling abroad, was in an accident?
 And hospitalized?
 And now had to pay the bill?
 Or that the grandchild is under arrest and doesn’t have enough cash to post bond?
 Or that robbers stole all the money the grandchild had?
+Or that the grandchild was being held by kidnappers south of the border?
 Would the grandparents assume the calls are a scam or would they rush to pay the money?

 Grandparent Scams Look Real